gordon518/estoreLite/readMe.md

    node ./
    ```

-4. Open web browser, such as firefox,chrome,IE. Access the URL of http:\\\\localhost to show login page, input "aa" as username and "11" as password to login.
+4. Open web browser, such as firefox,chrome,IE. Access the URL of http://localhost to show login page, input "aa" as username and "11" as password to login.